 I lived in Israel where pita and bread cost only a few coins, children really did call their dads “Abba,” conversation depth went well below the surface within seconds, the front of a book was with the spine on the right, and no one ate cold cereal for breakfast.
-Yet this culture shock was nothing compared to my first visit to my husband’s (then fiance’s) hometown: Montrose, Colorado.
+Yet this culture shock was nothing compared to my first visit to my then-fiance’s hometown: Montrose, Colorado.

-What a new world!
 I realized people around here probably borrow a cup of flour from the neighbor now and then.
 That kind of thing never happened in L.A.
-When a new neighbor, new to L.A., asked my mother, “Could I borrow some flower?” my mother stood a while at the door, confused.
+When a new neighbor, new to L.A., asked my mother, “Could I borrow some flour?” my mother stood a while at the door, confused.
 Then she went out to the backyard.
 My older sister, wondering why mom wasn’t getting the flour, went to the kitchen for it.
 My sister and mom arrived at the front door around the same time, facing each other.
 In my sister’s hands was the flour; in my mom’s, a flower in a pot.
 All three laughed, including the neighbor.

 Back to Montrose.
 I dreaded having to get our marriage license; I anticipated a long wait in crowded lines at the County Courthouse, complicated and expensive parking, and at least half a day spent.
-Instead, parking was easy, and we were the only ones in line!
+Instead, parking was easy, and we were the only ones in line.
 At the counter I got yet another shock: the clerk said, “Hi, Charles!”
-She knew him!
+She knew him.
 Not only that, she had known him since he was a boy.
 They talked pleasantly about our upcoming marriage and his parents while I—city girl in a small town—stood blinking in amazement.